Poll: Donald Trump’s Approval Rating Crashes Before Inauguration, More Than Half Of Americans Think He’s Dishonest

 By a 2 to 1 margin, 64 percent to 32 percent, voters think he should give up his personal Twitter account as president and presumably rid himself of his habit of taking to social media to deride any and everyone who dares to criticize him.

-Earlier this month, Trump took to Twitter to blast Academy Award winning actress Meryl Streep as “overrated” after she indirectly criticized him during a Golden Globes Awards acceptance speech over some of the antics and tactics he used during campaign season.
+Earlier this month, Trump took to Twitter to blast Academy-Award-winning actress Meryl Streep as “overrated” after she indirectly criticized him during a Golden Globes Awards acceptance speech over some of the antics and tactics he used during campaign season.

 Specifically, Streep took him to task over his purported treatment of a disabled reporter, including mimicking and mocking the man.